elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-default-actions.md

 ---

-### What happens when you return false from a handler?
+### What happens when you return a false value from a handler?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The value returned by an event handler is usually ignored.
-The only exception is returning false from a handler assigned using on&#8249;event&#8249;.
-In all other cases, return value is ignored.
-There is no sense in returning true.
+  <div><strong>Interview Response:</strong> The value returned by an event handler usually gets ignored.
+The only exception is returning false from a handler assigned on&#8249;event&#8249;.
+In all other circumstances, the return value gets disregarded, making no sense to return true.
     </div>
   </div>
 </details>